luiscoco/Azure_ContainerApp_Deploy_.NET8-WebAPI/README.md

 # How to deploy .NET8 WebAPI to Azure Container App

+See these youtube videos for more detailed info: https://www.youtube.com/watch?v=jfYJEcDOOkI&list=PLBmBUIbhAfd-eLB-XGxxhC68MNVl3I-Gi

 ## 1. Get started with Azure Container App

 We log in to Azure Portal and we create a new resource (a new **Container App**)